Leonardo-Boss/suckless-site/dwm.suckless.org/index.md

 Development
 -----------
 dwm is actively developed in parallel to wmii.
-You can [browse](http://hg.suckless.org/dwm) its source code repository or get a copy using [Mercurial](http://www.selenic.com/mercurial/) with following command:
+You can [browse](http://hg.suckless.org/dwm) its source code repository or get a copy using [Mercurial](http://www.selenic.com/mercurial/) with the following command:

 	hg clone http://hg.suckless.org/dwm